Boulder Valley School District

 Before you begin, please review the College Before Graduation FAQs.
 If anything is unclear, please ask.
 Participants are responsible for understanding the information.

-For fall 2025, use this CBG Agreement Request (link to be provided after 3/15) form to be considered for FRCC, CU Boulder, MSU classes.
+For fall 2025, use this CBG Agreement and Course Request form to be considered for Aims, Emily Griffith, FRCC, CU Boulder, MSU, UNC and WCU. classes.
 Also current ASCENT and TREP students use this form to let us know what classes you'll be taking.

-CBG Agreement priority deadline is (TBD).
-Students may submit requests up until the PROgram is full. the enrollment and approval process may take up to two weeks so do not wait.
+Campus select CBG Agreement priority deadline is MAY 1, 2025.
+Students may submit requests up until the PROgram is full.
+Approval emails will be sent by MAY 9.

 Steps to Get Approval: